Duchess Maria Anna Josepha of Bavaria: Biography

+Maria Anna painted with some of her family members, (L–R), her aunt Maria Anna von Pfalz-Sulzbach; sister in law Maria Anna Sophia of Saxony; her sister Maria Antonia Walpurga; brother Maximilian III Joseph; and Maria Anna.
+Painted c.
+1761–70.

 Her husband had been married previously to Maria Anna of Schwarzenberg by whom he had four children but only one survived infancy.
-Maria Anna was the only daughter of Prince Adam Franz Karl of Schwarzenberg and Eleonora of Lobkowicz.
+Maria Anna was the only daughter of Adam Franz, Prince of Schwarzenberg and Princess Eleonora of Lobkowicz.

 Her husband died in 1761 and was succeeded by his brother Augustus George, Margrave of Baden-Baden.
 As such, his wife the Belgian born Maria Victoire d'Arenberg became the most important female at the court of Baden-Baden.

 Maria Anna developed a great passion for diplomacy.
 She forged links with Frederick II of Prussia in order to protect the Bavarian throne as her brother, Maximilian III Joseph, was childless and feared for the succession.

 As a widow, Maria Anna Josepha returned to her native Bavaria where she died at the Nymphenburg Palace in Munich, over a year before her brother.
 She was buried at the Theatine Church, Munich, traditional burial place of Bavarian royalty.